pa7lux/imhr-next/README.md

 - `metaOgImage` - Image which will be shown as an icon for tab in browser.

 ### Tags

 Article builds from simple tags which are going after Frontmatter.
 Every tag must be wrapped in some of three "boxes":

 - `Fullpage`
 - `Large`
 - `Medium`

 Only `Heading`, `AuthorCard` and `PhotoFullPage` don't need to be wrapped in one of the following box

+## Contribution

+If you've found any mistake or ready for contribution to upgrade our code, feel free to open issue or pull request